microtower00/obsidian-ai-images/README.md

 While typing in editor mode, select some text you wish to use as a prompt for the generation of an image.
 You can then use the provided command by pressing ```Ctrl+P``` and searching for 'Generate an image from your text selection'.

 A link to the generated image will replace the prompt.

+## Development
+This plugin was developed as a personal project and was made for fun.
+I will upgrading as time and creativity allow me.
+In the meantime if you have any suggestion, hit me up, open issues, or contribute to the project.

+---
+This plugin works by requesting image generations to the [DALL-E APIs](https://beta.openai.com/docs/introduction)